 - Avoid raw seafood.

 - When possible, stay away from infected people.
 Stay home when you’re sick.

 If you often experience vomiting or diarrhea, see your doctor to make sure it’s a norovirus.
 They may collect a stool sample to confirm the diagnosis.

 Symptoms usually begin about 12 to 48 hours after you’ve come into contact with the virus.
 In otherwise healthy adults, norovirus isn’t usually a serious problem.
 Symptoms can be expected to last for one to three days.
 Most people make a full recovery.

 Symptoms can hit infants particularly hard.
 There may be more vomiting and diarrhea.
 That can lead to dehydration.
 Whenever possible, rehydration therapy with oral rehydration solutions, like Pedialyte, is preferred and encouraged.
 Depending on the severity of symptoms, intravenous fluids and other supportive measures may be needed.
 Recovery time may be longer.

 It might also take more time to recover if you have a weakened immune system or another health problem that makes it harder to fight the virus.
-Worldwide, norovirus claims the lives of children a year.
-Almost all these deaths occur in developing countries.
+Worldwide, norovirus claims the lives of

 Older adults have a weaker immune system, often along with other chronic illnesses.
 In these cases, dehydration may be more likely.
 Hospitalization is sometimes necessary, and it may take weeks for the body to rid itself of the virus.